"...if we be honest with ourselves,

 There are many other books I could recommend, but these are the most relevant for where we in the West find ourselves today.
 (They are also very important for societies that are following the West's lead.)
 If you read these books before reading the great works of literature, you will have a sound framework through which to view them.
 (And you will be less likely to be led astray by the skill of brilliant writers, some of whom believed some very foolish things.)

-* “Every commentator on current affairs who is not a fully trained economist ought to read this book if he wants to talk sense.
+2. “Every commentator on current affairs who is not a fully trained economist ought to read this book if he wants to talk sense.
 I know no other place where the crucial issues are explained as clearly and convincingly as in this book.” - F. A. Hayek, Nobel Laureate, in Economics for 1975, and author of The Road to Serfdom.
-(A sample of Reisman's writing can be found here.)
+(Chapter 7 of The Government Against the Economy is available for free here.)

 Tensions